vladperchi/HureIT/docs/md/api-migrations-guide.md

 The solution has the repeated default migrations created from the base.
 This guide is only and only in case you need to add a field to a table or modify some type of data in it.
 Next you will see how to proceed.

-Firstly, you need to make sure that valid connection strings are mentioned in the appSetting.json Next, set either to true in `PersistenceSettings`.
+Firstly, you need to make sure that valid connection strings are mentioned in the appSetting.json to true in `PersistenceSettings`.

 `"UseMsSql": true,`